 My methodological interests have evolved along three inter-related lines: (1) Bayesian methods and statistical computing; (2) longitudinal data analysis and time series analysis; and (3) study design and sample size determination.
+I also work on developing new meta-analysis and machine learning techniques.
 From a substantive perspective, I am interested in applying quantitative methods in developmental, clinical, cognitive, educational, and health research.
-Specifically, I focus on developing and applying appropriate Bayesian, longitudinal, and time series models and developing applicable statistical methods for analyzing various complex data and facilitating study design.

 Du, H., Liu, F., & Wang, L. (2017).
 A Bayesian" fill-in" method for correcting for publication bias in meta-analysis.
 Psychological Methods, 22(4), 799-817.